SeleniumHQ/docker-selenium/README.md

 4. (Optional) To see what is happening inside the container, head to http://localhost:7900 (password is `secret`).

-*Grid 3 used `/wd/hub`, while it should also work, it is no longer required*

 More details about visualising the container activity, check the [Debugging](#debugging) section.

 :point_up: When executing `docker run` for an image that contains a browser please use